iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 \end{aligned}
 $$

 This completes the proof, and we showed that the matrix $A + A^T - 2A^TA$ is positive definite if and only if the matrix $A$ is firmly nonexpansive.
-Take note that a Skew Hermitian matrix satisfy the above condition.
+Take note that these classes of matrices satisfy the conditions:
+1. Skew Hermitian matrix.
+2. Symmetric matrix.

 **Remarks**